Ukonhattu/tmc.vim/README.md

   `tmc‑langs‑cli`).
 * `g:tmc_organization` – default organisation slug used by `:TmcCourses`.
 Initially set to `mooc`.
 * `g:tmc_disable_default_mappings` – if set to a non‑zero value, disables the default key mappings (`<leader>tt` to run tests and `<leader>ts` to submit).
+* If you want to change where exercises are downloaded, modify environment variable `TMC_LANGS_DEFAULT_PROJECTS_DIR`.

 ## Notes